 Sandstone Ranch Adventure Playground

-Design Concepts collaborated with Winston Associates for the Phase III design effort.
-The Adventure Playground design, for which Design Concepts is responsible, is sited adjacent to Spring Gulch and an existing silo (from the original working ranch which used to occupy the site).
+Design Concepts collaborated with Winston Associates for this Phase III design effort.
+We designed the Adventure Playground; it is adjacent to Spring Gulch and an existing silo (from the original working ranch which used to occupy the site).
 The agricultural history and the aquatic systems and habitats of the stream guided the theming and detailing of the playground area.
 The owner's challenge for the project was to develop custom play features on a moderate budget and create a one-of-a-kind, exciting play space for children of all ages and abilities.

 The sand and water play area is great for digging, creating, and tactile experiencing.
 Ground level and accessible play pits have aquatic play sculptures, buried fossils, a turtle's nest, and water spigot.
 Lily pads on a colorful, rubber surfaced pond are perfect for "leap frogging" between a fish and a frog climbing sculpture.
 The water splash pad keep kids cool on hot summer days with low water spray features on push button activators.
 The treehouse play area includes a custom climbing wall with slide, treehouse play structure, tire swing, web climber, and boulder labyrinth.
 Variations in topography encourage climbing and adventurous imaginations.
 Additional elements in the playground include an "agri-maze" constructed from ornamental grasses with a surprise at the end: a historical mural of the ranch site and generous plantings for shade, color, and fragrance.
 Seating and picnic shelters provide areas for observation and family get-togethers.